hungdev/react-native-instagram-login/readme.md

 Run npm install react-native-instagram-login --save
 ```

-how to register instagram app?
+* How to get Client ID of instagram?

 go to https://www.instagram.com/developer/register/ to register instagram app. then get client ID